moritzwilksch/moritzwilksch.github.io/about.markdown

 ## Hey!
 I'm Moritz.
 A master student of Business Informatics, specializing in Data Science and Machine Learning.
 I'm also a fan of blog-style Data Science tutorials compared to pay-walled Medium articles or lengthy YouTube videos.
 This is why I started this blog.
+A little bit of concepts, code and math about different Data Science and Machine Learning algorithms and ideas.

 ### Assets